ErniW/Arduino-IMU-and-AHRS-tests/README.md

 2. Write the detected offsets into the *ISM330DHCX_2_IMU* code.
 Remember that values are in rad/s so we have to do multiplication.

 ### Angles:
-**We shall use the Adafruit AHRS library.
-Remember that without the magnetometer only roll and pitch makes sense. **
+We shall use the Adafruit AHRS library.
+Remember that without the magnetometer only roll and pitch makes sense.

 ### Notes:
-- *ISM330DHCX is an industrial-grade version of LSM6DSOX with improved durability and gyro range.*
+- *ISM330DHCX is an industrial-grade version of LSM6DSOX with many enhancements.*
 - *ISM330DHCX has built-in tilt direction, double tap, pedometer and free falling detection.*
 - *ISM330DHCX doesn't contain DMP but has Finite State Machine and Machine Learning Core for gesture recognition.
 ST provides iNEMO engine AHRS fusion algorithm but unfortunately it seems they removed it.* **Anyway, advanced features aren't possible to use on Arduino platform so it's not worth buying.**
 - *Data is less noisy compared to MPU-6050.*
 - *It's compatible with Adafruit LSM6DS library.
 Unfortunately things like pedometer and double tap aren't implemented.
 I made my own implementation.*

 ## Pololu MinIMU-9 v5 9DOF
-**You can use the adafruit library but the i2c address must be changed to 0x6b `lsm.begin_I2C(0x6b)` (Or you can solder the SA0 pin to gnd).**
+**You can use the adafruit library but the i2c address must be changed to 0x6b `lsm6ds33.begin_I2C(0x6b)` and `lis3mdl.begin_I2C(0x1E)`.**

+The magnetometer is a separate sensor on this board.

 ### Calibration:
-Can be done in two ways:
-- Magnetometer: MotionCal.
+1. Magnetometer: MotionCal.
 Upload the calibration code and open the app.
-Unfortunately, it wont work on Arduino UNO.
-- Accelerometer and Gyroscope:
+2. Accelerometer and Gyroscope: calibrated via included code.

 ### Angles:
-There are libraries from Pololu, Sparkfun and Adafruit.
-Couldn't decide which is better.
+There are libraries for these sensors from Pololu, Sparkfun and Adafruit.
+Each of them works well but we will stick to Adafruit as we are using Adafruit AHRS library.

 ### Notes:
-- *It's the same thing you have on Adafruit Feather BLE.*
+- *It's the same sensor you have on Adafruit Feather BLE.*
+- *LIS3MDL magnetometer frequency is faster than magnetometer in LSM9DS1.*
 - *You can use Adafruit library to use pedometer.*

 ## Arduino Nano 33 BLE (LSM9DS1)
 ### Calibration: